ismasan/parametric/README.md

 end
 ```

-The `context` argument can be used to custom validation errors in a prepare block.
+The `context` argument can be used to add custom validation errors in a prepare block.

 ```ruby
 schema = Parametric::Schema.new do